Chisme: Women's meetups

 Key design decisions

-Several early design decisions shaped how the product works today.
+Several early decisions shaped how the product works today.

 Plan-based interaction model

-Instead of swipe-based matching, Chisme is built around shared activities: users create real-life plans others can join, reducing the awkwardness of messaging strangers and creating natural reasons to interact.
+Instead of swipe-based matching, Chisme is built around shared activities.
+Users create real-life plans that others can join.
+The shared context removes the awkwardness of messaging a stranger out of nowhere and gives conversations a natural starting point.

-Early versions used a simple "+" button; many users overlooked it.
-Replacing it with the contextual CTA “Me apetece…” (“I feel like doing…”)significantly increased plan creation (effectively doubled).
+Early versions used a simple "+" button to create plans.
+Many users overlooked it.
+Replacing it with the contextual CTA "Me apetece..." ("I feel like doing...") effectively doubled plan creation.
+The change worked because it framed the action as expressing an intention, not committing to something.

 Reducing conversation friction

-Many users joined plans but hesitated to start conversations.
-Pre-written introduction messages let users send a friendly message with a single tap, helping conversations start more naturally.
+Many users joined plans but hesitated to send the first message.
+Pre-written introduction messages let users start a conversation with a single tap, giving people a way in without having to come up with something to say.

 Key product iterations